 1. Prevention is good for your dog…and all dogs

 This stops the infection in its tracks for your dog.
 But this also means that mosquitoes that bite your dog cannot get the larva and pass them on to other dogs.
-Using the preventative treatment has a ripple effect: Not only will you help your dog, but you’ll lessen the spread of the disease, and help prevent other nearby dogs from being exposed to the infection.
+Using heartworm prevention for dogs has a ripple effect: Not only will you help your dog, but you’ll lessen the spread of the disease and help prevent other nearby dogs from being exposed to the infection.

 2. Prevention tops treatment